2 Understanding Data in Accounting

 Exercise 2.5 (Auditing): Data Quality Evaluation for Audit Planning

 Scenario.
-You are a first-year auditor assigned to evaluate the data that will be used for analytics procedures during the upcoming audit.
-Your senior has asked you to perform a preliminary data quality assessment of both the Northwind and ERPNext datasets to determine which data sources are reliable enough for audit testing.
+You are a first-year auditor assigned to evaluate the data that will be used for analytics procedures during the upcoming Charles River audit.
+Your senior has asked you to perform a preliminary data quality assessment across three table groups to determine which data sources are reliable enough for audit testing.

 Requirements.
-(1) For the Northwind dataset, perform the following data quality checks on the Orders and OrderDetails tables: test for missing values in critical fields (OrderDate, CustomerID, UnitPrice, Quantity), test for records where ShippedDate precedes OrderDate, and check for order line items with quantities of zero or negative values.
+(1) For the O2C table group, perform the following data quality checks: test for missing values in critical fields of the SalesOrder table (OrderDate, CustomerID, Status), test for records where Shipment.ShipmentDate precedes SalesOrder.OrderDate by matching on SalesOrderID, and check the Item table for items with zero or negative ListPrice values.
 Document the number of records affected by each problem.
-(2) For the ERPNext dataset, perform the following checks on the GLEntry and PaymentEntry tables: verify that total debits equal total credits in the general ledger, check for payment entries with missing dates or missing vendor references, and test for duplicate entries by looking for records that match on date, amount, and account.
-(3) For each problem identified, classify it by quality dimension and assess its potential impact on audit procedures.
+(2) For the Accounting Core group, perform the following checks: verify that total debits equal total credits in GLEntry, check for GLEntry records that reference an AccountID not found in the Account table, and examine the SourceDocumentType column for any unexpected or missing source types.
+(3) For the P2P group, examine the DisbursementPayment table and check for potential duplicate payments by sorting on SupplierID, Amount, and PaymentDate.
+Document any records that match on all three fields.
+(4) For each problem identified, classify it by quality dimension and assess its potential impact on audit procedures.
 A missing date, for example, would prevent the auditor from testing the transaction in the correct period.
-(4) Prepare a one-page audit data quality assessment memorandum that your senior could use to decide which datasets and tables are suitable for audit analytics.
+Prepare a one-page audit data quality assessment memorandum that your senior could use to decide which tables are suitable for audit analytics.

 Deliverable.
-A one-page audit data quality assessment memorandum organized by dataset and quality dimension.
+A one-page audit data quality assessment memorandum organized by table group and quality dimension.

 Deliverable.
 A written memorandum documenting potential duplicate payments and the limitations of manual detection methods.